Dogs at Hendrifton Farm

 We can provide details of local vets, dog groomers, dog walkers and dog sitters in case you need them during your stay.
 If you need to leave your dog alone in the cottage for a short while then please let us know so we can check on them for you.

-Bob's field is close to the cottages and is fully fenced, it joins the part-fenced meadow, which is adjacent to the caravan field.
-You are welcome to walk in these areas.
+Bob's field is close to the cottages and is fully fenced, it joins the part-fenced meadow and you are welcome to walk in these areas.

 Dogs are allowed off lead in Bob's field but the wire fence does not block the view to the sheep, cows and horses nearby so please keep an eye on your furry friend, especially if he or she is a jumper or a digger!

-We are happy for dogs to be off lead but please keep them under close control at all times – we neighbour farms with sheep and cattle that are often seen in the fields near Hendrifton Farm.
+We are happy for dogs to be off lead but please keep them under close control at all times – the fields surrounding Hendrifton Farm have sheep and cattle that are often in view, we occasionally see wild deer too.

 There is a pond alongside the path between Bob's field and the meadow.